happy762002/Superstore-analysis-using-Microsoft-SQL-Server-and-Power-Query/README.md

 END;
 ```

-The stored procedure provides a consolidated business report from the SQL analysis.
+The stored procedure provides a consolidated view of the key analysis results.

 ---

 # 📈 Key Business Questions

-The project attempts to answer the following questions:
+This project attempts to answer:

 1. How many orders and customers does the business have?
 2. What are the total sales and total profit?